DEL Records

-DEL Records is an American Spanish language record label founded by Angel Del Villar in 2009.
-It's headquarters is in Anaheim, California and includes DEL Records, DEL Publishing, DEL Studios and DEL Entertainment, all of which focus on Regional Mexican music, specifically with genres from Mexico's pacific states such as Banda, Pacific-style Norteño, Norteño-Banda, Sierreño, Sierreño-Banda and Mariachi.
+DEL Records are an American Spanish language record label founded by Angel Del Villar in 2009.
+Its headquarters is in Bell Gardens, California and includes DEL Records, DEL Publishing, DEL Studios and DEL Entertainment, all of which focus on regional Mexican music, specifically with genres from Mexico's pacific states such as banda, Pacific-style norteño, norteño-banda, sierreño, sierreño-banda and mariachi.
 DEL Records has launched the careers of chart-topping artists like Gerardo Ortíz, Luis Coronel, Ulices Chaidez y Sus Plebes, and Régulo Caro.
 DEL Records and its artists are frequent winners at the Billboard Latin Music Awards including five in 2017.
 In seven years, DEL's sales, touring and content development divisions lead and transform the genre.
 DEL boasts 3 platinum and 9 gold records, and more than 10 #1 singles, as well as #1 albums.
 DEL Records’ artist tours every week of the year, with over 200 live concert dates in the US and Mexico.